Wrist Anatomy And Carpal Tunnel Syndrome

-Most of us are familiar with the wrist joint in a general sense - it's the connecting factor between the arm and the hand.
-However, most are unfamiliar with the exact anatomy, how the wrist works, and why certain injuries and conditions are more common than others.
+Most of us are familiar with the wrist joint in a general sense – it’s the connecting factor between the arm and the hand.
+However, most are unfamiliar with the exact anatomy, how the wrist works, and why certain injuries and conditions are more common than others where we may need to use a wrist brace for carpal tunnel syndrome.

 The main reason for the surprisingly low understanding of the wrist joint is due to the complexity of the anatomy in this region of the body.
 It’s not one simple joint like the elbow, which can be simplified into a hinge joint, but rather, can be more appropriately though of as the wrist joint complex.